 The fund is a large, global investor in equity markets.
 Our investment strategies rest on two pillars: efficient market exposure and fundamental research.

+We do not classify our strategies as passive or active.
 We manage the bulk of our equity portfolio internally through strategies for efficient market exposure.
+None of our investment strategies are 100 percent passive.
+We invest broadly in the companies in the benchmark but seek to avoid mechanical benchmark replication with its high trading costs.
 Given our size and global reach, it is essential to manage our market exposure and trade efficiently.

 We are one of the world’s largest shareholders.
 In-depth knowledge of our largest equity investments helps us achieve our goal of the highest possible return after costs.
 This improves risk management and enables us to fulfil our ownership role.
 We believe that our active management improves our ability to be a responsible investor.